hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `storage_container_url` - The URL of the blob container within Azure Blob Storage.

-* `identity_reference` - An identity reference from pool's user assigned managed identity list.
+* `identity_id` - An identity reference from pool's user assigned managed identity list.

 ---